 How effective are COVID-19 vaccines?

-After receiving two doses of vaccine, both are considered 95% effective in preventing COVID-19 in a vaccinated person.
+After receiving two doses of Pfizer or Moderna vaccine, both are considered 95% effective in preventing severe/critical COVID-19 in a vaccinated person.
+For Johnson & Johnson, efficacy is considered to be at 67%.
 Protection is not immediate.
-It will take 1-2 weeks following the second dose to be considered fully vaccinated.
+It will take 1-2 weeks following the final dose to be considered fully vaccinated.